Our blogs are regularly updated to ensure information is current and accurate.

 €60,000 + | 35% |

-part of your income, they'll also be subject to Social Insurance and General
+And since profits resulting from crypto trading are to be calculated as part of your income, they'll also be subject to Social Insurance and General Healthcare System (GHS) contributions.

-Since trading will be regarded as self-employment income, you will have to pay 16.6% of your income for Social Insurance and 4% for GHS.
-You can read more on Social Insurance and GHS here.
+16.6% of your income for Social Insurance and 4% for GHS.
+You can read more on self-employed contributions on our Social Insurance and GHS guide.

 The law is more clear on the taxation of foreign exchange.
 Any profit resulting from exchange rate differences due to currency fluctuations is tax-neutral in Cyprus.
 This means that gains or losses from changes in exchange rates are not subject to income tax.